 - The is also boney cartilage inside the tail section.
 Insert your fingers into the squid, feel around for the cartilage, grab it, and pull it out.

 - Give the squid and its tentacles a rinse with cool water.
-Then path dry and its ready to use for a delicious bowl of squid and fregola salad.
+Then pat dry and it’s ready to use for a delicious bowl of squid and fregola salad.

 Squid and Fregola